 I’d love you to try this in class so you can use the images in this blog or create your own.
 You can find lesson notes for this and many more activities and teaching tips in my 50 Ways to Teach Life Skills book which is available from just £1.99.

 Loved this?
 Want to learn more Graphic Facilitation techniques for your classroom?
-Join my Online Course!
-Follow this link to find out more: www.emilybrysonelt.com/all-courses/
+Join my Online Courses!
+Follow this link or click the laptop to find out more: www.emilybrysonelt.com/all-courses/